 The key to making your cat's trip to the vet, or any trip in their carry cage, a stress free one is creating a positive association with their cage, carrier or cat box.
 Here are some simple steps to help make your cat's excursions more pleasant for you and your feline friend.

-- Choose the right cat carrier.
+Choose the right cat carrier.
 If your cat is particularly stressed, a top loading carrier means we can perform some of our examination duties on your cat whilst they remain in their carrier.
 Don’t tip your cat out of the cage – allow them to walk out by themselves or remove them gently from the carrier.

-- Practice at home.
+Practice at home.
 Include your cat's carry cage as part of your household furniture in a spare room or in the laundry.
 Leave the cage door open so your cat can investigate it or even play in it allowing him/her to develop a positive association with the cage.

-- Create a safe place.
-Feeding your cat meals and treats in his/her carrier creates a positive association and reduces anxiety associated with the cage.
+Create a safe place.
+Feeding your cat meals and treats in their carrier creates a positive association and reduces anxiety associated with the cage.
 Put your cat's favourite bed in the cage to create a safe and familiar environment for your cat.
 In the car, drape a blanket or towel over the carrier to reduce motion sickness and help your cat feel safe.